nathanialf/grid/README.md

 - Upload files from device with real-time progress indicators
 - Create, rename, and delete files/folders with confirmation dialogs
 - Multi-select mode for batch operations
-- Open text, image, and PDF files with built-in viewers featuring pinch-to-zoom and pan gestures
+- Open text, image, PDF, audio, and video files with built-in viewers featuring pinch-to-zoom and pan gestures
+- Play animated GIFs with automatic animation and zoom support
 - Sort files by name, type, or modification date

 ## Development